100 Florida Trails®

 Support and Advocacy:

 Parking a car on Sanibel Island can be problematic.
 Public parking is based on an hourly fee and on a busy weekend, a parking spot can be almost impossible to find.
 But with a bicycle, it's no problem!
 You can park for free: along the causeway and ride along the wide shoulder to the Island, or at the Sanibel-Captiva Visitor's Center (pick up a free bike path map), or at Roadside City Park, or the Ding Darling Visitor Center.
 The paths cross roads and driveways (NO traffic lights), be aware of traffic.
-They are generally narrow (6-8' is most common) and there are many bikers, so practice good riding etiquette.
+Some are narrow (6-8') and there are many bikers and walkers, so practice good riding etiquette.

 A Sanibel Island Biking Loop